Creekside Theatre

 The powerhouse lineup features founding members Barry Mathers (lead vocals, guitar, mandolin) and Curtis Tulman (vocals, guitar, harmonica, sax), along with JUNO nominee Rachel Matkin (vocals, mandolin), Jim Ryan (bass, vocals, keyboards), Jay Swetlishoff (drums), and Scott Thielmann (lead guitar).
 Together, they deliver a rich blend of storytelling, musicianship, and stage chemistry that captivates audiences of all ages.

 Don’t miss your chance to catch this legendary band in their element – live at the Creekside Theatre.
-Two nights only, and tickets will go fast!
+One night only, and tickets will go fast!

 Julian Taylor & Logan Staats: Songs and Stories